nextbreakpoint/flink-k8s-toolbox/README.md

 ## Get Docker image of Flink Operator

-The Docker image can be downloaded from Docker Hub:
+The operator's Docker image can be downloaded from Docker Hub:

     docker fetch nextbreakpoint/flink-k8s-toolbox:1.2.0-beta

-Tag and push the image into your registry if needed:
+Tag and push the image into your private registry if needed:

     docker tag nextbreakpoint/flink-k8s-toolbox:1.2.0-beta some-registry/flink-k8s-toolbox:1.2.0-beta
     docker login some-registry